 ITU works to increase access to information and communication technologies (ICTs) for persons with disabilities: by raising awareness of their right to access telecommunications/ICTs; mainstreaming accessibility in the development of international telecommunications/ICT standards; and providing education and training on key accessibility issues.

-The ITU Secretariat offers an advocacy platform with global reach ( ITU and Accessibility
+The ITU Secretariat offers an advocacy platform with global reach (

 ).
 In addition, the Secretariat oversees the accessibility work undertaken across ITU’s three Sectors, thereby ensuring the efficient coordination of activities carried out in the spheres of development (ITU-D and Accessibility

-), radiocommunication ( ITU-R and Accessibility
+), radiocommunication (

 ), and standardization.